Comment on page

 This will update the subgraph and propagate the federated graph to your routers.
 It takes around 10s until your Router fetches and serves the latest valid schema composition.

 You have successfully connected your Admin Account to Cosmo Cloud.
 Now it is time to invite your colleagues.
 Login to cosmo.wundergraph.com and click on Members.
-You can invite as many people as you wish, and each member will receive an invitation email.
 Upon accepting this invitation, they must set a secure password to finish the process.
 After that, they can issue custom API Keys in the API Keys section to connect to Cosmo Cloud as well (See above).

 In this tutorial, you have learned how to run your router with a federated graph.
 I hope you enjoyed it.
 Now, it's the perfect moment to visit your Dashboard to get meaningful insights into your usage.